web-infra-dev/rsbuild/packages/document/docs/en/shared/config/source/include.md

 ### Compile Npm Packages

-A typical usage scenario is to compile npm packages under node_modules, because some third-party dependencies have ES6+ syntax, which may cause them to fail to run on low-version browsers.
+A typical usage scenario is to compile npm packages under node_modules, because some third-party dependencies have ESNext syntax, which may cause them to fail to run on low-version browsers.
 You can solve the problem by using this config to specify the dependencies that need to be compiled.

 Take `query-string` as an example, you can add the following config: